 The process of premature bone aging will cause many bone defects in children

 However, the excessive supply of calcium to the body also causes adverse impacts on health.
 When the body receives too much calcium, high levels of calcium in the blood can enter the bones, which can lead to premature bone stiffness and restriction in bone development.
 The ossified bones will make children stop growing taller and become shorter than their peers.
 The premature bone aging is the cause of the risk of a series of bone defects in children such as curvature of the spine, humpback, flat chest, bow legs, etc.

-Fatigue, dizziness, nausea, thirst, and frequent urination... are the most obvious signs of calcium excess.
-Nevertheless, in order to obtain precise results, the necessary tests should be performed if calcium level in the child's blood is high.
-At that time, the doctors will take appropriate measures.
+Fatigue, dizziness, nausea, thirst, and frequent urination are the most obvious signs of calcium excess.
+Nevertheless, in order to obtain precise results, you should have a health check.

-How to have proper calcium supplementation in children?
+How to add proper calcium supplementation in children?

-Parents should pay attention to the age of their children to have proper calcium supplementation
+Parents should pay attention to the age of their children to add proper calcium supplementation

 The body's calcium requirements vary with age and primarily depend on bone development in each individual.
-According to the recommendation of WHO, the calcium requirements of children will vary with the following stages:
+According to WHO, the calcium requirements of children will vary with the following stages:

 Children under 6 months old need 300 mg calcium/day; children from 7 to 12 months old: 400 mg/day; children from 1 to 3 years old: 500 mg/day; children from 4 to 6 years old: 600 mg/day; children from 7 to 9 years old: 700 mg/day; 10 years old children: 1000 mg/day; people from 11 to 24 years old: 1200 mg/day.